Skip to content

 Monitor and Optimise Performance Continuously

-Reducing social media advertising costs isn't a one-time fix—it requires ongoing attention and adjustment.
+Reducing social media advertising costs is not a one-time fix.
+It needs ongoing attention and adjustment.

 Review performance weekly, not daily.
-Daily fluctuations are normal; weekly trends reveal genuine insights.
-Focus on cost per acquisition, return on ad spend, and customer lifetime value rather than just cost per click.
+Daily swings are normal.
+Weekly trends reveal genuine insights.
+Focus on cost per acquisition, return on ad spend, and customer lifetime value, not just cost per click.

-Set up automated rules to pause underperforming ads and increase budgets for high-performers.
-This prevents wasteful spending on campaigns that aren't delivering results.
+Set up automated rules to pause underperforming ads and raise budgets for high-performers.
+This stops wasteful spending on campaigns that aren't delivering.

 Track beyond immediate conversions.
-Many hospitality and fitness businesses see customers research online but convert offline or over longer periods.
-Implement proper attribution tracking to understand true campaign performance.
+Many hospitality and fitness customers research online but convert offline or over longer periods.
+Set up proper attribution tracking to see true campaign performance.

 Conclusion

-Reducing social media advertising costs doesn't mean compromising on results.
-Through strategic audience targeting, compelling creative, smart bidding, and continuous optimisation, SME owners can significantly reduce their advertising spend whilst improving performance.
+Reducing social media advertising costs does not mean compromising on results.
+With strategic audience targeting, compelling creative, smart bidding, and continuous optimisation, SME owners can cut their ad spend and improve performance.

-The key is treating social media advertising as a science, not an art.
-Test systematically, measure religiously, and adjust constantly.
-Start implementing these strategies gradually, focusing on the tactics most relevant to your business model and customer behaviour.
+The key is to treat social media advertising as a science, not an art.
+Test systematically, measure constantly, and adjust often.
+Roll out these strategies gradually.
+Focus first on the tactics most relevant to your business model and customer behaviour.

-Remember, the goal isn't just cheaper ads—it's profitable growth that supports your business objectives whilst maximising every marketing pound invested.
+Remember, the goal is not just cheaper ads.
+It is profitable growth that supports your business goals and makes the most of every marketing pound.

 E